valentinesamuel/graphql-node/README.md

 # graphql-node
-An example of graphql in node
+An example of graphql api in node